nicholaswmin/automap/.github/benchmark/README.md

 - Use the Review App as `--app` intead of a standard Heroku app when issuing the run commands, as seen below

-> note: review apps can take > 10 minutes to prepare when first created
+> note: review apps can take > 10 minutes to prepare when first created.\
->
-> note: The review app name is not the same as the pipeline name
+> note: The review app name is not the same as the pipeline name.\

 ### Provision necessary add-ons